George William Manby: Manby's Drawings in Fugitive Sketches, 1802

+In 1803, Manby's pamphlet An Englishman's Reflexions on the Author of the Present Disturbances, on Napoleon's plans to invade England, came to the attention of the Secretary of War, Robert Hobart, 4th Earl of Buckinghamshire, who was impressed and recommended Manby to be appointed as Barrack-Master at Great Yarmouth in September, 1803.

+Life-saving invention

 On 18 February 1807, as a helpless onlooker, he witnessed a Royal Navy ship, HMS Snipe, carrying French prisoners run aground 50 yards off Great Yarmouth during a storm.
 Several vessels were wrecked and (according to some accounts) a total of 214 people drowned, including French prisoners of war, women and children.
 The figure of '67 brave men' for the Snipe was quoted in the House of Commons in June 1808.
 Following this tragedy, Manby experimented with mortars, and so invented the Manby Mortar, (later to be used with the breeches buoy), that fired a thin rope from shore into the rigging of a ship in distress.
 A strong rope, attached to the thin one, could be pulled aboard the ship.
 His successful invention supposedly followed an experiment as a youth in 1783, when he shot a mortar carrying a line over Downham church.

-Manby carried out a successful demonstration of his apparatus before the Suffolk Humane Society, and a very large assemblage of ladies and gentlemen at Lowestoft, on the 26th August and 10 September 1807.
-On the former occasion, their President, John Rous, 1st Earl of Stradbroke, attended.
+Manby carried out a successful demonstration of his apparatus before the Suffolk Humane Society, and a very large assemblage of ladies and gentlemen at Lowestoft, on 26 August and 10 September 1807.
+On the former occasion, their president, John Rous, 1st Earl of Stradbroke, attended.

 Sergeant (later Lieutenant) John Bell, Royal Artillery, had in 1791 successfully demonstrated the use of a mortar to throw a line to shore and use it to float men to the shore, and had also suggested that mortars be held in ports to be available to throw a line to a ship.
-He was awarded 50 guineas by the Society for the Encouragement of Arts, Manufactures, and Commerce.
+He was awarded 50 guineas by the Society for the Encouragement of Arts, Manufactures, and Commerce (now the Royal Society of Arts).

 Another earlier design, similar to Manby's invention, had been made in the late 18th century by the French agronomist and inventor Jacques Joseph Ducarne de Blangy.
 Manby's invention was independently conceived, and there is no suggestion that he copied de Blangy's idea.

 In 1808, the crew of a brig was rescued at Yarmouth by the use of Manby's device fired from a carriage gun and supervised by Manby.

 Manby was one of those to receive an honorary award at the Annual Festival of the Royal Humane Society in the May following the rescue.

 In June 1808, Manby received a gold medal from The Society for the Encouragement of Arts, Manufactures, and Commerce, via the hands of Henry Howard, 13th Duke of Norfolk, for forming a communication with ships by means of a rope thrown over the vessel from a mortar gun on the shore.

 In August 1808, Manby received a medallion from the Suffolk Humane Society.

 Following the awards he later made a demonstration to the armed forces of the use of his apparatus.